Skip to content

 Storage location

-All index data is stored inside your project's .reyn/ directory:
+All index data is stored inside the workspace's .reyn/ directory:

 .reyn/